 "Coming off of last year, we had a lot of momentum after placing second at state," said Vicknair.
 "So, we really just used that momentum, rolled through track season, had lots of good times [and] PRs and, then beyond track season, we started working really hard this summer, and then our momentum gained.
 We really just had a common goal to win and we're really grateful to be able to accomplish that this year."

 The other strong showing came from the City of El Paso.
 El Paso Eastwood topped the UIL 5A boys competition with a 51-point team total, and El Paso Hanks had the silver and bronze individual medalists in Michael Abeyta (14:34.61) and Rodger Rivera (14:55.64).

-For more sports coverage, follow Thomas (@Texan8thGen) on Twitter.
+For more sports coverage, follow Thomas (@Texan8thGen) and VYPE (@VYPESATX) on Twitter.

 Looking to get more involved?
 Check out ShopVYPE for fresh gear that supports local schools and the VYPE U Ambassador Program.
 To sign up for the VYPE U Program, apply at VYPEU.com.

 Ready or not, football season will be here before you know it.
 It's time for us to continue our weekly polls to let the fans decide their preseason players of the year.
 Here's the list of winners so far!